Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

 To evaluate the quality of the \typetracing retrieved type information, we use precision, recall, and the \Fone score based on partial matches.
 A partial match is given if the expected type is part of the inferred type.
 For example, if the ground truth is the type \inlinelst{int} and \pynguin yields a type \inlinelst{Union[int, float]}, we consider this a partial match.
 We use partial over exact matching as \pynguin's \typetracing can provide multiple types without preference for each parameter and return type.
 In principle, a Python method can be called with any type, but values of most types will lead to a type error or other runtime exception.
 We consider these types invalid.
 Although type annotations can be used to specify expected types for parameters and return values, this might just be a subset of the valid types.
 For example, consider a function \inlinelst{add} that adds two numbers using the \inlinelst{+} operator.
 Its intended use might be to add two integers; floats or even strings (which would be concatenated) are also valid parameter types.
 However, calling \inlinelst{add} with a dictionary results in a runtime exception and thus \inlinelst{dict} is an invalid type.
 Our goal is to generate tests that cover as much code as possible for which using any valid type is beneficial.
 Thus, we consider partial matching as most suitable for test generation.

 When comparing the inferred types against a ground-truth type (\eg \inlinelst{int}) the result is either a partial match (\match, \eg for \inlinelst{Union[int, float]}) or no inferred types matches (\mismatch, \eg for \inlinelst{Union[bool, float]}).
 To gain more detailed insights we treat the cases in which no type was inferred~(\missing) and those in which only the \inlinelst{Any} type was inferred (\any) separately from \mismatch when referring to \match, \mismatch, \missing, and \any. \all refers to the combination of all four cases.
 We further use precision, recall, and \Fone score to evaluate type inference correctness.
-The precision~\(P\) measures the fraction of inferred types that are correct (i.e., constitute a partial match with the ground truth).
+The precision~\(P\) measures the fraction of inferred types that are correct (i.e., those that constitute a partial match with the ground truth).
 It is calculated as the number of matches divided by the total number of types our tool inferred: $ P = \frac{\text{matches}}{\text{total inferred types}} $.
 Recall~\(R\) measures the fraction of all ground-truth types that were correctly identified.
 It is calculated as the number of matches divided by the total number of types in the ground truth: $ R = \frac{\text{matches}}{\text{total ground-truth types}} $.
+For example, for the parameters of the benchmark subjects, \hityper matched \num{\TypeInfParamhityperMatches} ground-truth types out of a total of \num{\TypeInfParamhityperTotalInferred} inferred types, resulting in a precision of $ P \approx \frac{\num{\TypeInfParamhityperMatches}}{\num{\TypeInfParamhityperTotalInferred}} \approx \num{0.511} $.
 The \Fone score is used to provide a single performance measure that balances both.
 It is calculated as the harmonic mean of precision and recall: \( \Fone = 2 \cdot \frac{P \cdot R}{P + R} \).

 We report all measured numbers rounded to three significant digits except for numbers that can be counted exactly, e.g., number of modules or types.